ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 -  Currently satellites only work with the Spektrum DX7 and DX8 transmitters, Transmitters with more channels are (in progress).
--  The sattelite reciever can be bound to transmitter with Mission Planner.
+-  The satellite receiver can be bound to transmitter with Mission Planner.
-   This functionality is located in Radio Claibration screen on Initial Setup.
+   This functionality is located in Radio Calibration screen on Initial Setup.

 .. image:: ../../../images/dsm_bind.png